 Security is an extremely important parameter when we talk about communication systems.
 If you are in charge of data and communication systems, then you must be aware of the computing terms hashing and encryption.
 These two terms are often confused with each other.
 Whereas, in reality, they are different in both theory and practice.
 Our article today highlights the difference between the two.
 But before we understand the differences between each of them, let’s understand the individual terms in detail.

 A hash refers to a random number generated from a specific string.
 Hashing is a method used to perform one-sided encryption.
 One-sided or one-way encryption means that you will not be able to decode the information via a predefined key.
 A hash that is once produced for a certain string cannot be produced for another which means that a hash is unique.

 - An input hash will produce a unique output hash only.

 - When an input string has been hashed it is not possible to reverse the output back to the input.

 - Several inputs will result in a different output.

 - If you are modifying any element of the input it would change the structure of the hash.

 Hashing is essentially used to compare data that is in large value.
 It is relatively easier to compare hash values instead of the data itself.
 Moreover, it is easy to find data record once it has been hashed.
 Hashing also prevents the duplication of data and makes online transactions safer.

 What Is Encryption?

+Data breaches are on the rise, and no organisation is safe.
+At Keller Lenkner UK, expert data breach lawyers help clients make successful data breach compensation across huge range of sectors.
 The process of encrypting information is known as encryption.
 Data that has been encrypted can only be decrypted by using a decryption key.
 This key is only accessible to those who are in charge of the security system at the receiver end.
 This way the system remains protected and seamless communication can take place between parties.
 Encryption is known to be one of the most effective ways of securing data.